lasseedfast/pdf-highlighter/README.md

         OPENAI_API_KEY=your_openai_api_key
         LLM_MODEL=your_llm_model
         ```
+        You can also set the LLM model name when initializing the `LLM` or `Highlighter` class using the `model` parameter.

 5. _If using Ollama_, make sure to install the [Ollama server](https://ollama.com) and download the model you want to use.
 Follow the instructions in the [Ollama documentation](https://github.com/ollama/ollama) for more details.